Detailed guides to painful problems, treatments & moresitemap

 Why Zebras Don’t Get Ulcers, by Robert M Sapolsky, 123

-Just to put this in perspective, iliotibial band syndrome is probably not much less common than ankle sprains, which are generally regarded as the most common of all athletic injuries.16
+Just to put this in perspective, iliotibial band syndrome is probably not much less common than ankle sprains, which are generally regarded as the most common of all athletic injuries.20

-Iliotibial band syndrome is also prominent in cyclists17 — even though each stroke of the pedals is probably much less irritating to this knee condition than running, sheer repetition can certainly make up for it.
-Hiking, backpacking, orienteering, and frequent long walks can also cause the syndrome.18 Maybe in the future it will be known as Pokémon trainer’s knee.19
+Iliotibial band syndrome is also prominent in cyclists21 — even though each stroke of the pedals is probably much less irritating to this knee condition than running, sheer repetition can certainly make up for it.
+Hiking, backpacking, orienteering, and frequent long walks can also cause the syndrome.22

 The conventional wisdom says that iliotibial band syndrome (ITBS) is a kind of tendinitis.
 The iliotibial band is a large tendon running down the side of the leg from the hip.
 If it gets too tight, it rubs painfully over a bump of bone on the side of the knee, the lateral epicondyle.
 For this reason — the alleged rubbing — it is also commonly called iliotibial band friction syndrome (ITBFS).

 Makes sense.
 Right?
 Well, not anymore.
-Iliotibial band friction syndrome is probably not a “friction” syndrome after all — and not even a tendinitis, in fact.
-The irritated structure is probably not actually the iliotibial band.
-Nor is the IT band “too tight,” which particularly fascinates me, given that the world of physical therapy is obsessed with trying to loosen tight IT bands!
+Iliotibial band friction syndrome may not be a “friction” syndrome after all, or not always — and it may not even be a “tendinitis.”
+The irritated structure is probably often not the iliotibial band.
+Nor is the IT band “too tight” — which particularly fascinates me, because the world of physical therapy is obsessed with trying to loosen IT bands.

 It’s a charming example of how primitive medical science still is.
 Can we really still be learning anatomy this late in history?
-Oh, hell yes!22 Of course.
+Oh, hell yes!26 Of course.

-(Not only still learning, but still arguing about it.
-A few years later, Jelsing et al. came along and used ultrasound to show that the IT band does move back and forth — even though they agree that the IT band really is firmly anchored to the side of the knee.
-There is no good solution to this paradox for now, but for a few reasons I still think it’s best to think of friction as an obsolete idea.
-Much more about Jesling’s fly-in-the-ointment evidence below.)
+We’re not only still learning, but still arguing about it.
+A few years after Fairclough’s work on this, Jelsing et al. came along and used ultrasound to show that the IT band does move back and forth, maybe — even though they agree that the IT band really is firmly anchored to the side of the knee.
+There is no good solution to this paradox, but for a few reasons I still think it’s best to think of friction as an mostly obsolete idea.
+Much more about Jesling’s fly-in-the-ointment evidence below.

 The author’s knee.
 The forward edge of my IT band is prominent at the level of the knee, but doesn’t even particularly appear to move across the epicondyle, let alone actually do it.
 It just pops out.
 Fairclough et al.: “The perception of movement of the ITB across the epicondyle is an illusion.”